It's school time again! You're probably feeling excited and maybe a little sad

 The First Day

-about themselves to the rest of the class.
+to the rest of the class.

 When teachers do the talking on the first day, they often go over classroom rules